-3 Beginners Exploration the Beginners Exploration the world of leaves and flowers MDC Semester : 2 Hrs/week: 3 Theory Credits : 3
+3 Beginner's Exploration to t Flowers KU2MDCBOT103 MDC Semester: 2 Hrs/week: 3 Theory Credits: 3

 - 1. Knowledge in Biology at 10th Standard - 2.
 Ability to write examination in English

 Course Outcomes CO1 Ability to identify and describe the external morphology of a leaf and its parts.
 CO2 Appreciation of the significance of leaves in plant identification and classification.
 CO3 A comprehensive understanding the structure and function of flower and floral parts.
 CO4 Acquisition of basic knowledge in the stages of reproduction in flowering plants and their importance in plant life cycles.
 CO5 Ability to integrate their knowledge on leaf morphology, flower structure, and reproductive biology for further understanding of biology and ecology.